The Lost Weekend

-As they progressed, the sessions quickly attracted a number of celebrities to the studio, among them Warren Beatty, Cher and Joni Mitchell.
-Lennon and Spector often fought, and the project was moved to Record Plant West after Spector let off a pistol one night at A&M Studios.
+As they progressed, the Rock ‘N’ Roll sessions quickly attracted a number of celebrities to the studio, among them Warren Beatty, Cher and Joni Mitchell.
+John Lennon and Phil Spector often fought, and the project was moved to Record Plant West after Spector let off a pistol one night at A&M Studios.

 After three months a number of suitable takes were finally in the can, although Phil Spector’s habit of taking the tapes away with him each night eventually led to disaster.